Creating a bucket

 -

-In Bucket settings for Block Public Access, choose the Block Public Access settings that you want to apply to the bucket.
+Under Block Public Access settings for this bucket, choose the Block Public Access settings that you want to apply to the bucket.

-We recommend that you keep all settings enabled unless you know that you need to turn off one or more of them for your use case, such as to host a public website.
-Block Public Access settings that you enable for the bucket are also enabled for all access points that you create on the bucket.
+By default, all four Block Public Access settings are enabled.
+We recommend that you keep all settings enabled, unless you know that you need to turn off one or more of them for your specific use case.
 For more information about blocking public access, see Blocking public access to your Amazon S3 storage.

 (Optional) Under Bucket Versioning, you can choose if you wish to keep variants of objects in your bucket.
-For more information about versioning, see Using versioning in S3 buckets.
+For more information about versioning, see Retaining multiple versions of objects with S3 Versioning.

 To disable or enable versioning on your bucket, choose either Disable or Enable.